-A summary update of the general condition of the farms observed during April 2024 Audit:
+A summary update of the general condition of the farms observed during May 2024 Audit:

-- Several lines were taut and straight. - Insufficient or no unique identifying markers on the end floats on both sides of each line. - There was minimal biofouling on infrastructure. - No broken lines were observed floating in the water.
+- All lines were taut and straight. - Insufficient or no unique identifying markers on the end floats on both sides of each line. - There was minimal biofouling on infrastructure.